-KANSAS CITY, Mo. — For the fourth week in a row, Southern Oregon earns the No. 1 spot in the nation.
-The Raiders claimed 19 first-place votes for a total of 529 final points in this week’s NAIA Softball Coaches’ Poll Top 25.
-The 2019 national champions hold a current record of 38-2 and are No. 1 in five different statistical categories.
-Rounding out the top five was Oklahoma City, Science & Arts (Okla.)
-Lindsey Wilson (Ky.) and Central Methodist (Mo.).
+KANSAS CITY, Mo. — The Raiders of Southern Oregon went wire to wire as the No. 1 team in the nation.
+The defending national champions claimed 18 first-place votes for a total of 529 final points in the final NAIA Softball Coaches’ Poll Top 25.
+Rounding out the top five was Oklahoma City, Science & Arts (Okla.), Central Methodist (Mo.) and Lindsey Wilson (Ky.).

 - The poll was voted upon by a panel of head coaches representing each of the conferences and the Association of Independent Institutions.

 - The Top 25 is determined by a points system based on how each voter ranks the best teams.
 A team receives 30 points for each first-place vote, 29 for second-place and so on through the list.